sanchayd/ethereum_contracts/steps.md

 2. Select "Sepolia Test Network" from the list of networks.

-## Step 4: Share Your Wallet Address
+## Step 4: Acquire a NOTD NFT

-1. In MetaMask, click on your account name to copy your wallet address to the clipboard.
+To vote, you'll need to own a NOTD NFT.
+You have two options to acquire one:

-2. Share this address with me so that I can send you a NOTD NFT.
+a.
+Share your wallet address with me so that I can send you a NOTD NFT.
+b.
+Alternatively, you can purchase a NOTD NFT directly from OpenSea, the NFT marketplace.
+Visit https://testnets.opensea.io/collection/dailynewsnft-2 to browse and buy the available NFTs listed for sale.

 ## Step 5: Vote on the Website